fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-07-12】[WordPress / wordpress-develop](https://github.com/WordPress/wordpress-develop) - WordPress Develop, Git-ified.
+Synced from git://develop.git.wordpress.org/, including branches and tags!
+This repository is just a mirror of the WordPress subversion repository.
+Please include a link to a pre-existing ticket on https://core.trac.wordpress.org/ with every pull request.
+* 【2025-07-12】[landing\-ai / agentic\-doc](https://github.com/landing-ai/agentic-doc) - Python library for Agentic Document Extraction from LandingAI
+* 【2025-07-12】[antiwork / flexile](https://github.com/antiwork/flexile) - Contractor payments as easy as 1\-2\-3
 * 【2025-07-11】[WordPress / wordpress\-develop](https://github.com/WordPress/wordpress-develop) - WordPress Develop, Git\-ified  Synced from git://develop git wordpress org/, including branches and tags!
 This repository is just a mirror of the WordPress subversion repository  Please include a link to a pre\-existing ticket on https://core trac wordpress org/ with every pull request
 * 【2025-07-11】[snap\-stanford / Biomni](https://github.com/snap-stanford/Biomni) - Biomni: a general\-purpose biomedical AI agent
 * 【2025-07-11】[coleam00 / ai-agents-masterclass](https://github.com/coleam00/ai-agents-masterclass) - Follow along with my AI Agents Masterclass videos!
 All of the code I create and use in this series on YouTube will be here for you to use and even build on top of!